 Google Cloud egress pricing: Premium vs Standard tier

-GCP is the most expensive hyperscaler at headline rate, but cheaper than both AWS and Azure if you choose Standard Tier networking and use GCP's free cross-zone traffic.
-Most comparisons miss this, getting Standard Tier pricing right matters.
+GCP is the most expensive hyperscaler at headline rate, but cheaper than AWS for non-latency-sensitive workloads if you choose Standard Tier networking.
+Most comparisons miss the Standard Tier; getting it right matters.

 Premium: $0.12/GB first 1 TB.
 Standard: $0.085/GB.
 Source →